andricio360/llm_qa_assistant/README.md

     ```bash
     git clone https://github.com/andricio360/llm_qa_assistant.git
     ```

-2. Install dependencies using pip:
+2. Switch to the branch where you'll find the latest changes:

     ```bash
+    git switch develop_source_documents
+    ```

+3. Install dependencies using pip:

+    ```bash
     pip install -r requirements.txt
     ```

-3. Set up your OpenAI API key by creating a `.streamlit` folder in the project directory with a file inside called `secrets.toml`.
+4. Set up your OpenAI API key by creating a `.streamlit` folder in the project directory with a file inside called `secrets.toml`.
 Then add your API key:

     ```
     OPENAI_API_KEY=your_openai_api_key_here